Malekz/udacity-pixel-maker/README.md

-# Pixel Art Maker Project
+# The Pixel Art Maker Project

 This project was developed through the Udacity - Front-End Web Developer Nanodegree Program.